 The Team installed light loggers at 16 facilities.
-Analysis of light logger data indicated that actual HOU were typically greater than reported.
-Reported HOU were typically self-reported.
-In cases where the HOU were not self-reported, the HOU were based on the associated facility type for each measure, per Appendix 5 in the 2017 Connecticut PSD.
+Analysis of light logger data indicated the actual HOU were typically greater than reported.
+Reported HOU were typically self-reported or based on the associated facility type for each measure, per Appendix 5 in the 2017 PSD.